Aevyz/Dota2-Config-Installer/README.md

 # AetherV's Dota2-Config-Installer
-##As of Vulcan Patch, this project is put on hold, since Valve removed the ability to make productive autoexecs.
+## As of Vulcan Patch, this project is put on hold, since Valve removed the ability to make productive autoexecs.
 Once this patch is reversed, I shall continue supporting this project.
 Until then, this project is on hold.

 ##What is This?
 Installer for @Loopuleasa's Dota2-TheCore-Config-Engine.
 This will automate the installation procedure.

-##Requires
+## Requires

 - Java
-- Windows
+- Windows (Should be multiplatform, but yet to try)

-##What It Does
+## What It Does

 1. Downloads the Config from Loopulesa's Page
 2. Allows you to select which configs to install